SC to hear plea of Gautam Navlakha, NIA on Friday in Elgar Parishad-Maoist link case | Law-Order

 - India

-The Supreme Court agreed to list for hearing on Friday a fresh plea of activist Gautam Navlakha, who has not been put under house arrest despite the apex court's direction in the Elgar Parishad-Maoist link case.
+The Supreme Court will hear on Friday a fresh plea by Gautam Navlakha, who has not been placed under house arrest despite an apex court directive in the Elgar Parishad-Maoist link case, even as the NIA moved the apex court seeking vacation of its order, contending the activist does not deserve any special treatment.

-A bench headed by Chief Justice D Y Chandrachud on Thursday took note of the submissions of senior lawyer Nitya Ramakrishnan, appearing for Navlakha, that the apex court's November 10 direction to shift him from Navi Mumbai's Taloja prison to house arrest owing to his deteriorating health has not been compiled with so far.
+A bench headed by Chief Justice D Y Chandrachud on Thursday took note of the submissions of senior lawyer Nitya Ramakrishnan, appearing for Navlakha, that the apex court’s November 10 direction to shift him from Navi Mumbai's Taloja prison and place him under house arrest owing to his worsening health has not been compiled with so far.

-Solicitor General (SG) Tushar Mehta, appearing for the NIA, said the accused, instead of giving the address of his house, has given the address of the library-cum-office of the Communist Party and moreover, a separate plea would also be filed during the day.
-"The Communist Party, in any case, is not a banned organisation," Ramakrishnan said.
+Solicitor General (SG) Tushar Mehta, appearing for the NIA, said the accused, instead of giving the address of his house, has preferred the address of the library-cum-office of the Communist Party.
+“The Communist Party, in any case, is not a banned organisation,” Ramakrishnan said, seeking implementation of the apex court order.

-The SG said the probe agency was also in the process of filing an application and both the pleas can be listed together.
+Meanwhile, the anti-terror probe agency moved the SC seeking vacation of its order for house arrest, saying Navlakha being a charge-sheeted accused in a case involving threat to national security and integrity, does not deserve any extra leeway.

+''From the investigation carried out, it is established that the petitioner delivered speeches at different forums & programmes on many issues related to the Kashmiri separatist movement and Maoist movement and supported it. ''During scrutiny of the documents seized from the petitioner it is evident that they are related to CPI (Maoist) strategic documents, documents in connection with the formation of the CPI (Maoist) party, important press releases of CPI (Maoist) party, critical secret communications with underground senior leaders of the party which establishes his deep involvement in the activities of CPI (Maoist) party,'' the agency said in its plea.
+Alleging that Navlakha's medical report of Jaslok hospital is ''vitiated'', the agency said proper treatment has been given to him whenever required, and his condition is manageable within the premises of Taloja central jail.

 The CJI suggested that the plea of Navlakha be listed on Friday and the probe agency can mention its application before the bench.

-It had said that to avail the facility of house arrest, Navlakha will provide local surety of Rs 2 lakh by November 14.
 While ordering that Navlakha be placed under house arrest, the bench comprising Justice K M Joseph and Justice Hrishikesh Roy had noted that the activist has been in custody since April 14, 2020, and prima facie there was no reason to reject his medical report.
-It had said that Navlakha does not have any criminal background except this case and even the Government of India had appointed him as interlocutor to hold talks with Maoists.
+It had said that Navlakha does not have any criminal background except for the present case and even the Government of India had appointed him as interlocutor to hold talks with Maoists.

-Putting a number of conditions, it had also said Navlakha will not be allowed to use a computer and Internet during his house arrest.

-''Petitioner will not use a computer, Internet or any other communication device while under house arrest.
-He will, however, be permitted to use a mobile phone without Internet, provided by police personnel on duty, once a day for 10 minutes in the presence of the police,'' the bench said.
+However, accusing Navlakha of having links with Maoists and Pakistan's ISI, the NIA application cast doubt over the address given by him for keeping him under house arrest.

+The agency said it has evaluated the premises and it is clear that rather than being a residential premise it is a public library building under the control of a political party. ''It is further humbly submitted that, the said hall/premises is public library having access to all and therefore not safe from the view of safety and security of accused Gautam Navlakha,'' the NIA said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)